Berlin Tourist Cards

 Old National Gallery| ©Antonio Campoy

-You can buy the Berlin Pass in Berlin, but you can also get it online easily and choose to pick it up in Berlin at an authorized post or receive it at home.
-Once you buy it you have a period of two years to activate it, so you don't have to worry about your travel plans being changed or cancelled.
-By purchasing the Berlin Pass online you can resolve any questions you may have by email when making your booking.
+You can buy the Berlin Pass in Berlin, but you can also easily purchase it online and choose to pick it up at an authorized location in Berlin or have it sent to your home address.
+Once you purchase it, you have two years to activate it, so you don't have to worry about changes or cancellations to your travel plans.
+When you purchase the Berlin Pass online, you can ask any questions you may have by email when making your reservation.

 Special rates

-Children under six years old do not need the Berlin Pass to use public transport and to access free of charge to most museums and monuments in the city as long as they are accompanied by an adult.
-There is a special pass for children ages 6-14 that includes the same as the adult pass but at a reduced price.
+Children under the age of six do not need the Berlin Pass to use public transport and to access most of the city's museums and monuments free of charge, provided they are accompanied by an adult.
+There is a special pass for children aged 6 to 14 that includes the same as the adult pass and is available at a reduced price.

-Calculate the distance from your accommodation to the sights you plan to visit to see whether or not you should add the transport option to your Berlin Pass.
+Calculate the distance from your accommodation to the places of interest you plan to visit to see if it is worth adding the transport option to your Berlin Pass.

-3. What attractions and experiences are included in the Berlin Pass
+What attractions and experiences are included in the Berlin Pass?

 Checkpoint Charlie, Wall Museum| ©Michael Fousert